xenial-io/Xenial.Blog/_drafts/2019-07-28-t-is-for-testing-xaf-xpo-functional-tests-3.md

 > You can find the full source code on [github](//github.com/biohazard999/XafEasyTestInCodeNUnit)

 Okay now we have the basic's!
+But I don't like how the tests them self are structured, it's really hard to get what the application is supposed to do.
 Let's refactor the code to use [xUnit](//xunit.net) and the page object pattern to make it more readable!

 <!-- markdownlint-disable MD033 -->
 <a name="XUnit"></a>